Pugnacious/blog/_posts/chaotica/2021-05-30-Transform_Examples.md

 Now comes the fun part.
 We're going to create another post-transform, but this time set it to mobius.
 Mobius is like a linear, but we can do a lot of nifty things with it. it's extremely useful, but in this specific case, we're going to use it to rotate the entire tile 90 degrees.
 Set the Im_A to 1\.
 This will make it larger, and rotate it 45 degrees.
 Next set the Im_D to -1.0\.
 This will lower the size back to normal, and finish the rotation to a full 90.

-For more information on Mobius, check the calculator here:  [Desmos Calculator][desmos]
+For more information on Mobius, check the calculator here:  [Desmos Calculator][desmos1]

 [![First mobius](/assets/images/chaotica-transform-examples/chaotica_YgXDimlalG.png)](/assets/images/chaotica-transform-examples/chaotica_YgXDimlalG.png) [![First mobius Editor](/assets/images/chaotica-transform-examples/chaotica_OZzZuJVZf1.png)](/assets/images/chaotica-transform-examples/chaotica_OZzZuJVZf1.png)